Dogs have different digestive systems than humans. Some foods that are safe for people may or may not be harmful to dogs.

-Anyone who suspects that their dog has ingested xylitol should immediately contact a veterinarian or call an Animal Poison Control Center.
+Anyone who suspects that their dog has ingested xylitol should immediately contact a veterinarian or call the Animal Poison Control Center (APCC).

 Make sure dogs do not eat any unpopped popcorn kernels, as this could cause them to choke.

-Unseasoned, cooked pork is safe for dogs to eat.
+Unseasoned, cooked pork is safe for dogs to eat, according to AKC.

-Refrain from feeding dogs bacon or processed ham, due to the high salt contents.
+Refrain from feeding dogs bacon or processed ham due to the high salt content.

 Cooked turkey is safe for dogs to eat, but it should be plain and unseasoned.
 Many commercial dog foods contain turkey, as it is a good source of protein.